- Dates and Deadlines

 What documents do I need to submit to receive my I-20 or DS-2019?

-Guidelines and instructions for submitting financial documents for the issuance of an I-20 or DS-2019 can be found here.
+General guidelines on financial documents for the issuance of an I-20 or DS-2019 can be found here.

 What is the deadline for submitting my financial documents?